Compiletest

 Ignoring unused revision names

-Normally, revision names mentioned in other headers and error annotations must
+Normally, revision names mentioned in other directives and error annotations

 enforced by an ./x test tidy